mikrono/tModLoaderWiki_kr_ko/Mod.md

 ### public int GetEquipSlot(string name)

 Gets the slot/ID of the equipment texture corresponding to the given name.
-Returns 0 if no EquipTexture with the given name is found.
+Returns -1 if no EquipTexture with the given name is found.

 ### public sbyte GetAccessorySlot(string name)

-Same as GetEquipSlot, except returns the number as an sbyte for your convenience.
+Same as GetEquipSlot, except returns the number as an sbyte (signed byte) for your convenience.

 ### public void AddFlameTexture(ModItem item, string texture)